 Winamac, IN, January 23, 2018 The Community Foundation of Pulaski County welcomes 3 new members to its Board of Directors for 2018.
 Incoming members are: Kaye Beall, Megan Moon and Tim Gearhart, and each will serve a three-year term, with a maximum of three full consecutive terms of service.

 Kaye Beall has served on the Foundation’s Grant Committee for the past two years and is currently Project Director at World Education, Inc. Kaye’s experience in grant management and proposal writing for non-profit organizations will continue to be a valuable asset to the foundation.
-Kim is also involved with the Winamac First United Methodist Church and Friends of the Panhandle Pathway.
+Kaye is also involved with the Winamac First United Methodist Church and Friends of the Panhandle Pathway.
 Beall is eager to be involved with the Foundation and excited about the opportunity to give back to Pulaski County.

 Megan Moon also joins the foundation board for 2018 and works as an Administrative Assistant for the Pulaski Memorial Hospital.
 Megan is a graduate of Indiana University and her administrative experience will be valuable for the foundation board, and for the organization and planning of the foundation committees.